-In addition to the foregoing, the following expansions and development projects were completed during 2007 and the first six months of 2008:
+In addition to the foregoing, the following expansions and development projects were completed during 2007 and during 2008:

-Facility No. of beds Completion date Cost (in thousands) Citrus County Detention Facility Lecanto, FL 360 First quarter 2007 \$ 18,500 Crossroads Correctional Center Shelby, MT 96 First quarter 2007 5,000 Saguaro Correctional Facility Eloy, AZ 1,896 Second quarter 2007 102,600 Tallahatchie County Correctional Facility Tutwiler, MS 720 720 Fourth quarter 2007 Second quarter 2008 40,000 45,500 North Fork Correctional Facility Sayre, OK 960 Fourth quarter 2007 53,000 Eden Detention Center Eden, TX 129 First quarter 2008 19,500(1) Kit Carson Correctional Center Burlington, CO 720 First quarter 2008 42,000 Bent County Correctional Facility Las Animas, CO 720 Second quarter 2008 45,000 Leavenworth Detention Center Leavenworth, KS 266 Second quarter 2008 21,000(2) Total 6,587 \$ 392,100
+Facility No. of beds Completion date Cost (in thousands) Citrus County Detention Facility Lecanto, FL 360 First quarter 2007 \$ 18,500 Crossroads Correctional Center Shelby, MT 96 First quarter 2007 5,000 Saguaro Correctional Facility Eloy, AZ 1,896 Second quarter 2007 102,600 Tallahatchie County Correctional Facility Tutwiler, MS 720 720 128 Fourth quarter 2007 Second quarter 2008 Fourth quarter 2008 40,000 45,500 8,000 North Fork Correctional Facility Sayre, OK 960 Fourth quarter 2007 53,000 Eden Detention Center Eden, TX 129 First quarter 2008 19,500(1) Kit Carson Correctional Center Burlington, CO 720 First quarter 2008 42,000 Bent County Correctional Facility Las Animas, CO 720 Second quarter 2008 45,000 Leavenworth Detention Center Leavenworth, KS 266 Second quarter 2008 21,000(2) Cimarron Correctional Facility Cushing, OK 660 Fourth quarter 2008 40,000 Davis Correctional Facility Holdenville, OK 660 Third quarter 2008 40,000 Total 8,035 \$ 480,100

-(1) The cost included a renovation of the facility pursuant to a new contract award from the BOP to house up to 1,558 federal inmates.
-As of June 30, 2008, we housed 1,537 BOP inmates at the Eden facility.
+- (1) The cost included a renovation of the facility pursuant to a new contract award from the BOP to house up to 1,558 federal inmates.
+These beds were substantially occupied by the end of the second quarter of 2008. - (2) The cost included a renovation of the existing building infrastructure to accommodate higher detainee populations.

 We continue to pursue additional expansion and development opportunities in order to satisfy increasing demand from existing and potential customers.
 In order to help ensure the timely completion of pre-fabricated housing units and to help avoid potential increases in costs associated with constructing new bed capacity, during the fourth quarter of 2007, we entered into an agreement with a company to design, fabricate, and install pre-finished concrete modular housing structures for an aggregate cost of \$32.7 million.
 We may terminate the agreement at any time for any reason, including our convenience, without substantial penalty.
-We have designated \$21.7 million for housing structures at several of our new development and expansion projects pursuant to this agreement.
+We have designated \$22.0 million for housing structures at several of our new development and expansion projects pursuant to this agreement.